Disploy/disploy/apps/docs/docs/Guide/getting-started/introduction.md

 :::

-Disploy is a framework for building Discord bots with ease.
+Disploy is a framework for building HTTP Discord bots with ease.
 It's designed to make it easy to build, test and deploy Discord bots.

 ## It's as easy as 1, 2, 3, 4